jchauncey/TheDeeps/server/README.md

    - `HandleMessage`: 90% (Improved with integration tests)

 2. Combat handler functions:
-   - `HandleCombat`: 0% (Difficult to test due to WebSocket dependency)
+   - `HandleCombat`: 37.0% (Improved from 0%, but still needs more coverage)
-   - `sendResponse`: 0% (Difficult to test due to WebSocket dependency)
+   - `sendResponse`: 50.0% (Improved from 0%, but still needs more coverage)

 3. Combat manager functions:
    - `calculateExpGain`: 60.0% (Needs more test cases for different mob types and levels)